kurtharriger/ycs/README.md

 # Our Mission

 ## The internet promised connection.
-We got onetization.
+We got monetization.

 Most platforms today are built for profit.
 They optimize for ads, not relationships.